jmr12mct/pizza/README.md

 ```

 *  **Execute the JAR** :
 	Go to the local where the jar is present and execute the below command to run the application.
+	You can get the jar file from Artifact folder in the project folder

 ```
 java -jar pizza-0.0.1-SNAPSHOT.jar